Battleconxxx/Server-Monitoring-App/README.md

 # Server-Monitoring-App
-This application will monitor requests to your server and detect potential Ddos Attack on your web server
+This application will monitor requests to your server to detect and stop potential Ddos Attack on your web server